riordan/Logseq/pages/Experimentation.md

 title:: experimentation
-alias: A/B Test, Online Experiment,
+alias:: A/B Test, Online Experiment, Experiments

 - Experimentation is the broad category of activities related to trying out product ideas in controlled trials.
 Often referred to as A/B Tests.
 Carried out by the [[Analytics Team]] to make product decisions.
 - ## Related